Tracking (dog): Human uses of tracking dogs

 Human uses for tracking dogs are dependent on many different factors.
 Specifically, the demands of a job often influence which kind of dog humans choose to train and employ.
 There are three different types of scenting dogs based on their affinity for air scents, ground scents and tracking scents.
-Described as a tracking dog, trailing dog, and point source dogs each one specializes in a different method of tracking.
+Categorized as tracking dogs, trailing dogs, and point source dogs, each one specializes in a different method of tracking.

 Tracking dogs

-Tracking dogs are known for their ability to detect and follow the vegetative vapours released from disturbances of plant life They stay very close to foot paths and are able to follow considerably aged tracks.
+Tracking dogs are known for their ability to detect and follow the vegetative vapours released from disturbances of plant life.
+They stay very close to foot paths and are able to follow considerably aged tracks.

 Trailing dogs

 Trailing dogs have a stronger affiliation for proponents of human scent near the trail they are tracking.
 They can be observed deviating slightly from or crossing over the trail they are tracking.
-Trailing dogs heavily rely on scent because the trails in which they follow often don't have any visual cues for tracking.
+Trailing dogs heavily rely on scent because the trails they follow often do not have any visual cues for tracking.
 Tracking and trailing dogs are often used interchangeably for police aid in human, suspect and victim searches.